gristlabs/grist-help/help/en/docs/install/audit-log-events.md

 title: Audit log events
 ---

-# Audit log events for your self-managed instance {: .tag-core .tag-ee }
+# Audit log events for your self-managed instance {: .tag-ee }

 !!! note
     The events on this page appear in the audit log of a [Self-Managed Grist instance](../self-managed.md).
 For events that appear in a [team site](../teams.md), see ["Audit log events for your team site"](../teams/audit-log-events.md).